 "In addition to the lifeguard service, the RNLI will also be providing a face-to-face team who will be on hand to provide key safety information to all visitors at the beach."

-Relatives of some of the men have criticised the lack of lifeguards at the beach.
+at the beach.
 Ken and Kobi Nathan's father, Satthiyanathan Arumukam, 51, of Erith, south-east London, told The Sun: "There were no lifeguards on the beach where they died.
 If there had been, my sons would have at least had a fighting chance of survival."

 Mr Ravi's younger brother, Ajirthan, 19, said: "There wasn't any lifeguards cruising around, because they would have quickly noticed these boys drowning, and could have at least saved their lives."